-Where teams have the same number of points the team with a better run/wicket ratio will be calculated to be ahead on the points table, irrespective of the result between those two teams.
+Where teams have the same number of points the team with a better net run rate will be calculated to be ahead on the points table, irrespective of the result between those two teams.
 The point's table will be published on the website after Round 2 of the Competition.

 Where scores are tied in the semi-finals and final the winner shall be determined in the following way: